Gdoc/Admin

 Previous visualizations have looked at forests in terms of the area they cover.
 But what about the number of trees that exist globally and by country?

-In a study, published in the journal Nature, Thomas Crowther and colleagues (2015) mapped tree density across the world.
-To do this, they utilised 429,775 ground-sourced measurements of tree density from every continent on Earth to generate a global map of forest trees.
-They define a tree as a plant with woody stems larger than 10 cm diameter at breast height (DBH).
+In a study published in the journal Nature, Thomas Crowther and colleagues (2015) mapped tree density across the world.
+To do this, they utilized 429,775 ground-sourced measurements of tree density from every continent on Earth to generate a global map of forest trees.
+They define a tree as a plant with woody stems larger than 10 cm in diameter at breast height (DBH).

 They estimated that there were approximately 3.04 trillion trees in the world.
 The authors also estimated that over 15 billion trees are cut down each year, and the global number of trees has fallen by almost half (46%) since the start of human civilization.